-Dan Hamza-Goodacre is Executive Director of the Kigali Cooling Efficiency Program, a global initiative helping developing countries improve the efficiency of cooling as they reduce pollution from F-gases.
+Dan Hamza-Goodacre is the Non-Executive Director of the Kigali Cooling Efficiency Program, a global initiative helping developing countries improve the efficiency of cooling as they reduce pollution from F-gases.
 Dan has worked on sustainable development in the public and private sectors across the globe for over 20 years.
 Prior to K-CEP, Dan was Director of Buildings and Industry at ClimateWorks.
 Before working in philanthropy, Dan was with PwC, where he served as Deputy CEO of the Climate and Development Knowledge Network, a multi-lateral aid program to help developing countries respond to climate change.
 Dan held various posts with the U.K. Environment and Agriculture Ministry, including: Head of the Secretary of State’s office; co-founder of the UK’s Adapting to Climate Change Program; Adaptation Policy Lead for the UK Climate Change Act and Sustainable Agriculture Advisor.
 Dan also worked for the UK Foreign Office as a Climate Attaché.
 He is a regular speaker and moderator at conferences and events and has written widely on climate and development.
 Dan has an MSc in International Development from Bristol University, where he also lectured and researched global environmental politics.
 In his early career Dan lived and worked in the rainforests of Latin America.